-There are many geophysical similarities between Venus and the Earth.
-Average temperature is not one of them.
-Where the Earth has an average surface temperature of 14 degrees Celsius, the average temperature of Venus is 460 degrees Celsius.
-That is 410 degrees hotter than the hottest deserts on our planet.
+However, for all the characteristics these two planets have in common, average temperature is not one of them.
+Whereas the Earth has an average surface temperature of 14 degrees Celsius, the average temperature of Venus is 460 degrees Celsius.
+That is roughly 410 degrees hotter than the hottest deserts on our planet.

-What little knowledge that there is available came as a result of radar imaging of the planet.
-These images revealed a surface dominated by volcanoes.
+The images provided by this and other missions revealed a surface dominated by volcanoes.
+There are at least 1,000 volcanoes or volcanic centers larger than 20 km in diameter on Venus’ harsh landscape.
 Many scientists believe Venus was resurfaced by volcanic activity 300 to 500 million years ago.
-There are at least 1,000 volcanoes or volcanic centers larger than 20 km in diameter.
-Lava flows have produced channels that extend for hundreds of km in all directions.
-The mixture of volcanic ash and the sulfuric acid clouds is know to produce intense lightning and thunder.
+Lava flows are a testament to this, which appear to have produced channels of hardened magma that extend for hundreds of km in all directions.
+The mixture of volcanic ash and the sulfuric acid clouds is also known to produce intense lightning and thunder storms.

 The temperature of Venus is not the only extreme on the planet.
 The atmosphere is constantly churned by hurricane force winds reaching 360 kph.
-The conditions on the planet make it easy to see why it is a barren, lifeless rock that has been hard to explore.
+Add to that the crushing air pressure and rainstorms of sulfuric acid, and it becomes easy to see why Venus is such a barren, lifeless rock that has been hard to explore.

 We’ve also recorded an entire episode of Astronomy Cast all about Venus.
 Listen here, Episode 50: Venus.